arthurtran04/basic-math-app/README.md

 ## License

-This project is licensed under the Apache-2.0 License.
+This project is licensed under the MIT License.
 See the LICENSE file for more details.

-## Acknowledgments

-- [IBM](https://www.ibm.com) for providing the course "Developing AI Applications with Python and Flask".
-- [Coursera](https://www.coursera.org) for hosting the course.